Migrating from Unity Navigation

 AI Properties and methods

-When interacting with a movement script, the names yet again differ between Unity's package and this package.
-Here's a list of the most used properties/methods and their corresponding properties/methods in this package: The IAstarAI interface is referenced here, which is an interface which all movement scripts (e.g. AIPath/ AILerp/ RichAI) implement.
+When interacting with a movement script, the names again differ between Unity's package and this package.
+Here's a list of the most used properties/methods and their corresponding properties/methods in this package: The IAstarAI interface is referenced here, which is an interface that all movement scripts (e.g. AIPath/ AILerp/ RichAI) implement.

 Unity